 Saturday & Sunday, November 2-3, 2019

 After finishing up hiking all of the official trails in the Needles District of Canyonlands National Park last year I figured that it was time for me to get started working on my remaining trails on the Island in the Sky.
-While I have already hiked most of the official trails on the top of the mesa, I had not hiked any that descended down to the White Rim, so I wanted to change that this weekend.
+While I have already hiked most of the official trails on the top of the mesa, I had not hiked any that descend down to the White Rim, so I wanted to change that this weekend.
 I figured a good starting point would be to hike a couple of the shorter trails that start from Grand View Point, including the Murphy Trail, Murphy Point Trail and Gooseberry Trail.
 It’s kind of funny, although the Island in the Sky is the closest district of Canyonlands to me, it’s also the one that I’ve spent the least amount of time in.
 I think I’m going to make it my goal to finish hiking my remaining trails in this district of Canyonlands within the next year.
 Let’s see how many I can squeeze in over the winter!

 I left home late on Saturday morning after sleeping in and having a good breakfast.
 Although I usually like to get an early start and be the first one on the trail when I go hiking, this time I thought the light along the Murphy Trail Loop would be nicer in the afternoon, so I went for a later hike.
 I arrived at the trailhead shortly before noon and the temperature out was very nice, especially since it was just starting to warm up after a strong cold front had moved through the area earlier in the week.